Iowa-class battleship: Secondary battery

 The 5-inch/38 gun functioned as a dual-purpose gun (DP); that is, it was able to fire at both surface and air targets with a reasonable degree of success.
 However, this did not mean that it possessed inferior anti-air abilities.
 As proven during 1941 gunnery tests conducted aboard the gun could consistently shoot down aircraft flying at 12000–13000 ft, twice the effective range of the earlier single-purpose 5-inch/25 caliber AA gun.
 As Japanese airplanes became faster, the gun lost some of its effectiveness in the anti-aircraft role; however, toward the end of the war, its usefulness as an anti-aircraft weapon increased again because of an upgrade to the Mark 37 Fire Control System, Mark 1A computer, and proximity-fused shells.

 The 5-inch/38 gun would remain on the battleships for the ships' entire service life; however, the total number of guns and gun mounts was reduced from twenty guns in ten mounts to twelve guns in six mounts during the 1980s' modernization of the four Iowas.
 The removal of four of the gun mounts was required for the battleships to be outfitted with the armored box launchers needed to carry and fire Tomahawk missiles.
+The magazines and handling rooms of the six removed mounts were repurposed as AC chiller rooms to supply chilled water to the AC boundaries and the two 400Hz static inverters, all the air handler units piping was reconfigured for chill water instead of the normal sea water supply.
 At the time of the 1991 Persian Gulf War, these guns had been largely relegated to littoral defense for the battleships.
 Since each battleship carried a small detachment of Marines aboard, the Marines would man one of the 5-inch gun mounts.